Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 5. Using map() function and lambda add each elements of two lists together.
 Use a lambda with two arguments.
 6. Write a Python program to convert all the characters in uppercase and lowercase and eliminate duplicate letters from a given sequence.
 Use map() function
 7. Write a Python program to convert a given list of tuples to a list of strings using map function
+8. Write a Python program to convert a given list of strings into list of lists using map function
 </details>